Tools and Materials

 Step 4: Use Wall Texture Spray as an Alternative

 Instead of flicking the compound, you can use textured spray in a variety of finishes.
-Shake the can and spray the patch area in a circular motion 6-18 inches from the wall.
+Shake the can and spray the patch area in a circular motion 6 to 18 inches from the wall.

 Step 5: Complete the Project

-Let the textured compound dry according to the manufacturer’s instructions, then prime and paint the surface.
+Let the textured compound dry according to the manufacturer’s instructions and then prime and paint the surface.

 Want to Try Repairing Drywall?